The Joyce Theater

-Ballet West, the Salt Lake City-based company founded in 1963 by William Christenson, opened its first full New York season Wednesday evening with a program of four contemporary ballets that were appropriate for the intimate setting that the Joyce Theater provides.
-The choreography, overall, was interesting but unexceptional, but what was clearly on display was the strength of Ballet West’s dancers.
+Ballet West, the Salt Lake City-based company founded in 1963 by Willam Christensen, opened its first full New York season Wednesday evening with a program of four contemporary ballets that were appropriate for the intimate setting that the Joyce Theater provides.
+The choreography, overall, was both interesting and unexceptional, but what was clearly on display was the strength of Ballet West’s dancers.

-“Games” is choreographed to "Jeux" by Claude Debussy, which was commissioned by Serge Diaghilev for a ballet to be choreographed by Vaslav Nijinsky and presented by Ballet Russes.
+Games is choreographed to Jeux by Claude Debussy, which was commissioned by Serge Diaghilev for a ballet of the same title to be choreographed by Vaslav Nijinsky and presented by Ballet Russes.
 Reportedly, Debussy balked at completing the assignment when he came to understand the theme of the piece, but was mollified by a doubling of his fee.
 The composition was completed in 1912, and the dance premiered the following year.

-But mostly “Games” is a fun piece to watch because the three dancers did such a fine job making it look emotionally real.
-Christopher Rudd, a company principal, was annoyingly right as the lucky man who wasn't so much torn between two lovers as enjoying them both.
-Allison DeBona played the taller girl, the one slightly less aggressive, and Arolyn Williams the more feisty, shorter girl.
-All were very good, bit Williams, whose role had somewhat more emotional and physical depth, was super.
-Williams was assigned the lead role at the premiere of Sklute’s version of Giselle last fall, and I can envision her in that role as easily as this one.
+But mostly Games is a fun piece to watch because the three dancers did such a fine job making it look emotionally real, albeit somewhat superficial.
+Christopher Ruud, a company principal, was annoyingly right as the lucky man who wasn't so much torn between two lovers as happily enjoying them both.
+Allison DeBona, a soloist, played the taller, slightly less aggressive girl, and Arolyn Williams the more feisty, shorter girl.
+All were very good, but Williams, whose role had somewhat more emotional and physical depth, was super.
+Williams, a company principal, was assigned the lead role at the premiere of Sklute’s version of Giselle last fall, and I can envision her in that role as easily as this one.

 In the final scene, according to the program notes, the selection of the losing lottery ticket is done randomly – the dancers don’t know who will be the one to die.
 On Wednesday night, Sayaka Ohtaki drew the short straw, and danced the blazing dance of death with a remarkable combination of fear and fearlessness, hopelessness and courage, that was breathtaking to watch.
 Her brief dance was a highlight of the evening.

-Under Skulte’s leadership, and apparently in an effort to attract a wider audience, Ballet West has considerably broadened its classically-based repertoire to include a trove contemporary pieces.
-That’s well and good – and economical – but for this, its first full New York season, it would have been enlightening to see what these dancers can do with classical ballet roles.
-On the other hand – the opportunity to see these dancers assay classical roles is a good excuse to bring Ballet West back.
+Under Sklute’s leadership, and apparently in an effort to attract a wider audience, Ballet West has considerably broadened its classically-based repertoire to include a trove of contemporary pieces.
+That’s well and good, but for this, its first full New York season, it would have been enlightening to see what these dancers can do with classical as well as contemporary ballet roles – which is all the more reason for Ballet West to return to New York soon.